DataONEorg/dataone-web/content/features/custom-search.md

         color: secondary
         stroke: thicker
 - template: section
+  type: default
+  title: How to create a filter
+  intro: Creating a search filter for your portal is easy.
+Choose a metadata field and a filter type, then select a matching icon and text.
+Mix and match as many filters as you need, and arrange them into groups.
   blocks:
   - template: markdown
     content: "*These portal features will
     soon be available in the portal editor, but until then, our team can configure these portal features behind-the-scenes.*"
+  - template: steps
+    steps:
+    - title: Choose a metadata field
+      text: Allow visitors to filter your collection of data by any metadata field of your choice.
+      icon: file-text
+      content:
+      - template: demo
+        type: query-list
+    - title: Select a filter type
+      text: Select from up to six varieties of search filters for researchers to use on your portal
+      icon: toggle-right
+      content:
+      - template: demo
+        type: filter-list
+    - title: Customize the appearance
+      text: Customize the look of your portal search fields by adding an icon, a title, and placeholder example text.
+      icon: image
+      content:
+      - template: demo
+        type: filter-appearance
+    - title: Group related filters
+      text: Further customize the search display by grouping related filters together.
+      icon: layers
+      content:
+      - template: image
+        src: /uploads/portals/portals-grouped-filters.png
+        type: card
 - template: section
   background: major-accent-color
   title: Interested in a DataONE Plus portal?